 When we first saw this image posted on our Custom PC and Gaming Setup Facebook group we were wowed by the sheer scale(s) of the dragon sculpture, and asked the member that posted it – Joe Darden – if we could feature the setup on our site.
 Imagine our disappointment at being told… it’s AI-generated art!
 It’s still amazing in its own way, though – imagine if it was real!
 See all the pics of this AI-generated dragon PC gaming setup.

-21. This dazzling all-white gaming PC has a hidden Star Wars secret
+20. This dazzling all-white Star Wars PC has a hidden secret

-22. This Jack Daniel’s PC looks like it’s filled with whiskey
+21. This Jack Daniels PC looks like it’s filled with whiskey

 We absolutely love what PC builder Craig Ferrie has done with this Jack Daniel’s PC.
 The wooden PC case itself is a marvelous bit of craftsmanship, but the centerpiece is the Jack Daniel’s bottle and glass tumbler at the front – these parts genuinely work as part of the water-cooling system, which is filled with whiskey-colored coolant.
 See more of this Jack Daniel’s PC build.